Hi Rosemary,

 There were several websites which I found really useful firstly was http://www.icsom.org/miscellany/auditioncode.html which gave the following interesting section on conduct within an audition…

-2. Although the existence and composition of an audition committee and the nature and extent of its participation in auditioning and hiring is determined locally, musicians' involvement should at least include the initial screening of applicants.
+1. In preparing for and conducting auditions, all participants should be aware of policies and procedures governing those auditions, including this code.2.
+Although the existence and composition of an audition committee and the nature and extent of its participation in auditioning and hiring is determined locally, musicians' involvement should at least include the initial screening of applicants.

 3. Applicants should not be disqualified from auditioning on the basis of information about them obtained from current or previous employers or from other institutions to which they have applied.